GSDA: Generative Adversarial Network-based Semi-Supervised Data Augmentation for Ultrasound Image Classification: Materials and methods

-The division and the preprocessing of the merged datasets are the same as that of the base dataset.
-Most of the hyperparameters remain unchanged except the number of epochs is doubled to 60 due to the increment of the number of images.
-For a given $ \gamma $, each SSCE structure is trained under two groups of settings, depending on whether the WD is chosen or not.
-The setting of the TL technique on GAN is determined by the result obtained in and \hyperref[4.2]{4.2}.
+We train pre-trained CNN models using the merged datasets.
+The merged datasets are divided randomly into a training set and a validation set with a ratio of 8:2.
+The resolution of images is preprocessed to 224 $ \times $ 224 or 299 $ \times $ 299 (InceptionNet) due to different model architecture designs.
+The loss function is cross-entropy.
+The optimizer used is Adam and the learning rate equals 0.003.
+The weight decay (WD) is set to 0.001 if applicable.
+The number of epochs is 60 and the batch size is 32.
+For a given $ \gamma $, each CNN is trained under two groups of settings, depending on whether the WD is chosen or not.
+Traditional DA methods, including RandomResizedCrop and RandomHorizontalFlip, are implemented.